CWorthy-ocean/cstar_blueprint_roms_marbl_example/README.md

    To run without BGC, comment both cpp keys.

 ## Running
-All of the initial and boundary condition files to run for the year of 2012 are provided in `INPUT` for both BEC and MARBL.
+All of the initial and boundary condition files to run for the year of 2012 will be downloaded to INPUT for both BEC and MARBL.
-To run the model from the shell, activate the C-Star environment using `cstar_env` and simply run the script `start_run.sh`.
-This script will use the environment variable `CSTAR_SYSTEM` (set during C-Star setup) to determine what machine you are running on and start the job.
+Start the run with `submit_job.sh`.
+This will figure out which system you are on and send a job to the appropriate scheduler.
 If you are on a supported HPC system, you will need to have your account key set as the environment variable `ACCOUNT_KEY`.
 The script will determine whether the MARBL cpp key is active and choose the necessary input files and namelists accordingly.

 The model will restart on the 3rd of January 2012 (restart files are included for MARBL and BEC, but both runs previously started from identical initial conditions)
 The input files are split (one per processor) using the `partit` tool in `$ROMS_ROOT/Tools-Roms` which should be on your path after being added by the `.ROMS` file in Step 3, then the model is run.